|Title||Vintage 19th c. marbled paper, Gold vein Overprinted on Turkish pattern |

 This pattern is created by first completing a Turkish pattern.
 Then after that paper has been dried, the marbled side would be printed over with a Gold vein pattern (Italian pattern using metallic ink) using a lithographic process.

-The primary colors for this example are light, medium and dark pink and gold.
+The primary colors for this example are dark, medium and light pink, dark and light blue, brown and gold.

 |Paper Process/Medium||Surface application papers -- Marbled papers |